roshannaik/kafka-consumer-channel/README.md

 It clocks around 360 MB/s with a single Null Sink (fastest sink) attached to it using 1000 byte events.
 With slower sinks it will run as fast as the sink can go.

 In contrast, the Kafka Source when configured with a Memory channel and a Null sink can deliver about 150 MB/s.
 For reliabile recovery from Flume agent crashes, however, the File channel will be required.
-With a single disk, File channel can deliver almost 40 MB/s.
+With a single disk, File channel can deliver only about 40 MB/s.